-- Decrease in cash and cash equivalents was primarily due to settlement of liabilities coupled with expenditures related to the Group's activities for the current period including additional expenditures for deferred exploration costs. - Liquidation of advances to service provider for business expenses accounted for the decrease in receivables. - Decrease in other current assets was primarily due to amortization of prepayments. - Decrease in property and equipment is due to depreciation. - Increase in deferred exploration costs is due to additional expenditures related to SC 6-A and SC 55. - The Group's current liabilities increased mainly due to advances from ACEN, partly offset by the settlement of training commitment pertaining to SC 69 and SC 55. - Deferred tax liability as at December 31, 2019 was already closed in 2020 while additional deferred tax liability on unrealized foreign exchange gain during the year was netted against the recognized deferred tax asset in 2020.
+- Decrease in cash and cash equivalents was primarily due to settlement of liabilities coupled with expenditures related to the Group's activities for the current period including additional expenditures for deferred exploration costs. - Liquidation of advances to service provider for business expenses accounted for the decrease in receivables. - Decrease in other current assets was primarily due to amortization of prepayments. - Decrease in property and equipment is due to depreciation. . - Increase in deferred exploration costs is due to additional expenditures related to SC 6-A and SC 55. - The Group's current liabilities increased mainly due to advances from ACEN, partly offset by the settlement of training commitment pertaining to SC 69 and SC 55. - Deferred tax liability as at December 31, 2019 was already closed in 2020 while additional deferred tax liability on unrealized foreign exchange gain during the year was netted against the recognized deferred tax asset in 2020.

 Key Performance Increase (D ecrease)

 Indicator Formula 2020 2019 Amount %

 Liquidity Ratios

-Current Ratio Current assets 0.66 1.61 1.61 (0.95) (59%)
+Current Ratio Current assets 0.66 1.61 (0.95) (59%)

 Current liabilities

-Cash + Short-term investments +

-Accounts receivables +

-Acid test ratio Other liquid assets 0.66 1.59 (0.93) (58%)

-Current liabilities

-Key Performance Increase (D Decrease)

-Indicator Formula 2020 2019 Amount %

-Solvency Ratios

-Debt-to-equity ratio Total liabilities 0.79 0.50 0.29 58%

-Total equity

-Asset-to-equity ratio Total assets 1.79 1.50 0.29 19%

-Asset-to-equity failo Total equity 1.79 1.50 0.29 1770

-Net bank Debt to Equity Ratio Short & long-term loans - Cash & Cash Equivalents N/A N/A N/A N/A

-Total Equity

-Profitability

-Return on equity Net income after tax

-Average stockholders' equity N/A N/A N/A N/A

-Return on assets Net income after taxes N/A N/A N/A N/A

-Average total assets 1.0/1 10/11 1.171 10/21

-Asset turnover Revenues N/A N/A N/A N/A

-Average total assets
+Key Performance) () () () () () () () () () () () () () Indicator Formula 2020 2019 Amount % Acid test ratio Cash + Short-term investments + Accounts receivables + Other liquid assets Current liabilities 0.66 1.59 (0.93) (58%) Solvency Ratios Debt-to-equity ratio Total liabilities Total equity 0.79 0.50 0.29 58% Asset-to-equity ratio Total assets Total equity 1.79 1.50 0.29 19% Net bank Debt to Equity Ratio Short & long-term loans - Cash & Cash Equivalents Total Equity N/A N/A N/A N/A Profitability Return on equity Net income after tax Average stockholders' equity N/A N/A N/A N/A Return on assets Net income after taxes Average total assets N/A N/A N/A N/A Asset turnover Revenues Average total assets N/A N/A N/A N/A